Breast Cancer Survivorship Topics

 Healthy diet

 We don’t fully understand how diet is related to survival after breast cancer.
-There’s no specific type of diet or nutrient proven to be linked to breast cancer survival.
+No specific type of diet or nutrient has been linked to breast cancer survival.
 However, people who’ve had breast cancer can benefit from the same healthy diet recommended for everyone.

 Limiting alcohol

 Some findings suggest drinking alcohol after a breast cancer diagnosis may be linked to an increased risk of breast cancer mortality.
 Other studies show drinking alcohol in moderation may be linked to a decreased risk of heart disease, high blood pressure and overall mortality.
-After talking with your doctor, make informed choices about drinking alcohol.
+Talk with your doctor to help you make informed choices about drinking alcohol.

 Physical activity (exercise)

 Many studies suggest being active is linked to a decreased risk of breast cancer mortality and overall mortality.
-Being physically active is one of the best things you can do for your health after treatment for breast cancer.
+Being physically active is part of a healthy lifestyle after treatment for breast cancer.
 It helps you maintain a healthy weight and is linked to a decreased risk of heart disease, stroke and diabetes.

 Not smoking

-Growing evidence suggests smoking is linked to an increased risk of breast cancer recurrence, breast cancer mortality and overall mortality.
+Growing evidence suggests smoking is linked to an increased risk of breast cancer recurrence and breast cancer mortality.
 Stopping smoking, or never starting to smoke, is one of the best things you can do for your health.
-Smoking is related to an increased risk of many cancers and other health conditions.
+It’s related to an increased risk of many cancers and other health conditions.

 Learn more about a healthy lifestyle for people who’ve had breast cancer.